-54. (1) The Integrity Commissioner and the Clerk shall each destroy any record in his or her possession that was created pursuant to this Act and that relates to a former member, or to a person who belongs to his or her family, during the 12-month period that follows the sixth anniversary of when the member ceased to be a member.
+54. (1) The Integrity Commissioner and the Clerk shall each destroy any record in his or her possession that was created pursuant to this Act and that relates to a former member, or to a person who belongs to his or her family, during the 12 month period that follows the sixth anniversary of the date when the member ceased to be a member.

 (2) If a review to which a record may relate is being conducted under this Act, or if the Integrity Commissioner or Clerk is aware that a charge to which it may relate has been laid under any other Act, including the Criminal Code or any other federal Act, against the member or former member or a person who belongs to his or her family, the record shall not be destroyed until the review or the charge has been finally disposed of.
+S.Nu.
+2010,c.9,s.10.